ashea-code/CountryRoads/README.md

 # Country Roads

 This short and sweet Firefox extension basically just tries to see if Twitter is trying to make you look at HOME.
-And then is clicks the right buttons to take you back to the normal, in order timeline.
+And then it clicks the right buttons to take you back to the normal, in order timeline.

 Take me home...